cockroachdb/docs/src/current/v23.2/known-limitations.md

     [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/75457)

 - [`SELECT FOR UPDATE`]({% link {{ page.version.version }}/select-for-update.md %}) only places an unreplicated lock on the index being scanned by the query.
-This diverges from PostgreSQL, which aquires a lock on all indexes.
+This diverges from PostgreSQL, which acquires a lock on all indexes.

     [Tracking GitHub issue](https://github.com/cockroachdb/cockroach/issues/57031)